 Dr. Sara I. Gamez is an immigrant, with lived-experience in foster care, and a first-generation college graduate.
 She has spent over 16 years of her career in educational helping roles assisting students who are first-generation, low-income, homeless, and those who have experienced foster care to access resources, empower themselves through education, and to graduate from college.

 Dr. Gamez currently serves as the Associate Director for Student Support & Equity Programs at Cal Poly Pomona, assisting to oversee the Educational Opportunity Program (EOP), the Renaissance Scholars (RS) foster youth support program, and the Veterans Resource Center.
 She has served as an educational counselor, program coordinator and Director of two foster youth support programs at the university level where she developed and provided critical support services and programming to increase the retention and graduation rates of young people with experience in foster care.
 Additionally, Dr. Gamez has led campus wide, regional and national efforts.
 She led and organized the efforts on her campus to address student food and housing insecurity through the development of what is now known as the Broncos Care - Basic Needs Initiative.
 Regionally she provides leadership and advocacy serving as the chair for the Southern California Higher Education Foster Youth Consortium, where Student Affairs professionals across Southern California gather to share best practices and create a network of support for campus representatives engaged in serving foster youth students on college campuses.
-Nationally she serves as co-chair for the Community on Homelessness and Foster Care, under the Socioeconomic and Class Issues in Higher Education Knowledge Community within NASPA-Student Affairs Administrators in Higher Education.
+Nationally she has served as co-chair for the Community on Homelessness and Foster Care, under the Socioeconomic and Class Issues in Higher Education Knowledge Community (SCIHE-KC) within NASPA-Student Affairs Administrators in Higher Education.
 In recognition of Dr. Gamez's dedication and commitment to improving the lives of foster youth in higher educations and her contributions to the field, she was recognized by John Burton Advocates for Youth as the 2017 College Hero, and most recently recognized by NASPA's SCIHE-KC as the 2021 Outstanding Professional.